ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 * Actualised one or more times, with at least one associated business item having a date in the past or a date of today.

-* Actualised one or more times, with no business item having a date.
-This only applies to 'coming into force steps' where the instrument specifies a condition as a text string rather than a date.
+* Actualised one or more times, with no business item having a date: this only applies to 'coming into force steps', where the instrument specifies a condition as a text string rather than a date.

-Current states are determined by actualisation of steps rather than processing of routes and logic.
-These states are indicated visually.
+Current states are determined by actualisation of steps, rather than processing of routes and logic.

 ##### Potential states of a business step

-Business steps are in one of three potential states:
+Business steps are in one of four potential states:

-* Not actualisable - business steps having an input of either FALSE or NULL.
+* Not currently actualisable, with a business step having an input of UNTRAVERSABLE.
+This covers cases where procedural rules would be required to change before the step could be actualised, for example: the Speaker cannot certify under the English Votes for English Laws procedure unless and until the EVEL standing orders are reinstated.

+* Not yet actualisable, with a business step having an input of either FALSE or NULL.
+This covers cases where a thing which has to happen before this step is actualised has not yet happened, for example: a step describing the putting of a question on an approval motion cannot happen if the approval motion has not yet been tabled.

-* Caused to be actualised - business steps having an input of TRUE, not through a decision step.
-Such steps must be actualised at some point in the future.
+* Caused to be actualised, with a business step having an input of TRUE, not through a decision step.
+Such a step must be actualised at some point in the future.

-* Allowed to be actualised - business steps having an input of ‘allows’, through a decision step.
-Such steps may be actualised depending on a decision made elsewhere.
+* Allowed to be actualised, with a business step having an input of ALLOWS, through a decision step.
+Such a step may be actualised, depending on a decision made elsewhere.

 Potential states result from the parsing of routes and associated logic.
-These states are indicated visually.

 ### Validating inputs and outputs to steps